“How can I select only numeric columns in PySpark?”

 ('minutes', 'double')]

-#find all numeric columns in DataFrame
+# Find all numeric columns in DataFrame using list comprehension

 numeric_cols = [c for c, t in df.dtypes if t.startswith('string')==False]

-#view list of numeric columns
+# View list of numeric columns

 print(numeric_cols)